* Many without air conditioning in triple-digit heat

 By Ian Simpson

-Temperatures surpassed 100 Fahrenheit (37 Celsius) in several southern cities, including Atlanta, where the mercury hit 106 degrees (41 Celsius), and Charlotte, North Carolina, where it reached 102 F (38 C), according to Accuweather.com.
-The nation's capital cooled down to 96 Fahrenheit (96 C).
+The storms' rampage was followed by roasting temperatures t hat topped 100 Fahrenheit (37 Celsius) in several southern cities, including Atlanta, where the mercury hit 106 degrees (41 Celsius), and Charlotte, North Carolina, where it reached 102 F (38 C), according to Accuweather.com.

 Restoring power in some areas could take up to a week.
-Utilities in Ohio and Virginia described damage as catastrophic.
+Utilities in Ohio, Virginia a nd Maryland d escribed s torm damage to their power grids a s catastrophic.

 "It's going to be a while before some folks get power, and with the heat, that's our big concern," said Bob Spieldenner, a spokesman for the Virginia Department of Emergency Management.